dartmouth-dltg/aspace-omniauth-cas/README.md

 Download and unpack the latest release of the plugin into your ArchivesSpace plugins directory.

-Add the ArchivesSpace Gem Pin gem (https://github.com/dartmouth-dltg/local_gems) to your ArchivesSpace plugin folder.
-The OmniAuth/Cas plugin depends on this gem to correctly initialize.
-Without it, the plugin could install gems that conflict with core.

 Initialize the `aspace-omniauth-cas` plugin (this will download the gems needed by the plugin):